First published: 6 May 2020

 If the answer is ‘yes’ to either question, defer seeing your client until it is safe to do so, unless they have been wearing medical grade PPE (eg. NHS staff or other healthcare professionals).

 Q. Are you currently shielding?

-If your client is shielding, we strongly recommend deferring treatments until they are no longer shielding, after which we strongly advise members to follow the guidance offered in Section 9 of these guidelines, regarding treating vulnerable clients.
+If your client is shielding, we strongly recommend deferring treatments until they are no longer shielding, after which we strongly advise members to follow the guidance offered in Section 9 of these guidelines, regarding treating clinically extremely vulnerable clients.
 (If you are working in a statutory regulated health or care setting, rather than in the community/private practice, adhere to relevant protocols and procedures in place in that work environment, as well as guidance from the medical professional responsible for the patient’s/resident’s care with regarding safe treatment.)

-Q. Are you classed as clinically vulnerable (moderate risk) or clinically extremely vulnerable (high risk)?
+Q. Are you classed as clinically extremely vulnerable?

-While anyone can get seriously ill from COVID-19, there are groups of people that the government has identified as being at a higher risk than the rest of the population.
-These people are classed as ‘clinically extremely vulnerable’ (high risk) or ‘clinically vulnerable’ (moderate risk) – click here to see if your client falls into one or more of these categories.
-If your client falls into either of these categories, providing they are not shielding, please see Section 9 for guidance on assessing and their suitability for treatment.
+While anyone can get seriously ill from COVID-19, the government has identified certain people as being at a higher risk than the rest of the population.
+These people are classed as ‘clinically extremely vulnerable’ – click here to see if your client falls into the clinically extremely vulnerable category.
+If your client is clinically extremely vulnerable, providing they are not shielding, please see Section 9 for guidance on assessing their suitability for treatment.

-To download these COVID-19 pre-treatment questions from FHT's Your Return to Work Pack for members, however please also refer to Section 10 regarding less common symptoms.
+You can download some COVID-19 pre-treatment questions from FHT's Your Return to Work Pack for members, however please also refer to Section 10 regarding less common symptoms.